 - Surprisingly lightweight thanks to the center mesh

-- The shoes do not absorb water easily and dry very fast when they become wet
+- The shoes do not absorb water quickly and dry very fast when they become wet

 - The shoes feel large, which means you may have to try them out before you pick a shoe size